 That’s exactly what they’re doing over in the States.
-A couple of weeks back, the US Congress passed a bill to make Daylight Savings Time permanent1.
+Last year, the US Congress passed a bill to make Daylight Savings Time permanent1.
 And they’re not the only ones.
 In March 2019, The European Parliament voted in favour of sticking with Daylight Savings Time.

 But here’s the thing.
 Scientists who study biological timing say switching to Daylight Savings is a terrible idea2,3.
 In fact, they think we should bin it all together, instead opting for Standard Time year-round2,3.